eviltartiflette/strike/readme.md

 ```

 ## Functions: ##
-**Every function is asynchronous, with the sole exception of strike's instanciation**
+**Every function is asynchronous, with the sole exception of strike's instanciation.**

 **Helper functions:**
 - **emailToContactID(email)**